Particular/docs.particular.net/nservicebus/upgrades/host-7to8.md

 snippet: 7to8EndpointSLABefore

 is no longer supported.
-Please install the `NServiceBus.WindowsPerformanceCounters` package using the [following instructions](/nservicebus/operations/performance-counters).
+Please install the `NServiceBus.WindowsPerformanceCounters` package and follow the [configuration instructions](/nservicebus/operations/performance-counters).

 #### Executing custom code on start and stop